kgkilo/tracks/README.md

 Only plans yet
 --------------
-* avus - the 8.3km long version of the infamous AVUS track near Berlin (Germany)
 * charade - a classic one, aka Clermont-Ferrand (France)
 * coppice - Cadwell Park (UK)
 * day500 - Daytona 500 (US)